dslm4515/CMLFS/README.md

 Use at you own risk.
 This builds a Unix-like system that may not be stable enough as a 'daily driver' for most users.
 Security-hardening of the built system is beyound the scope of this project.
 This repo started as means to backup and archive my work.

+On March 28, 2024, malicious code was discovered in the upstream tarballs of xz.
+All branches of CMLFS did not update to xz-5.6.x.
+For now, all branches will stay on 5.4.6 until there is a need to update to a newer version.
+More info on the malicious code found in xz can be read at [Redhat's CVE-2024-3094](https://access.redhat.com/security/cve/CVE-2024-3094).

 ## Getting Started

 The master branch may be unstable when I am working on upgrading CMLFS.